Last Updated on

 In 1998, the Prehistoric Rock Art Sites in the Côa Valley and Siega Verde was added to the list of cultural UNESCO World Heritage Sites in Portugal.
 These sites were dated by archaeologists to have originated from the time of the Upper Paleolithic period (or around 22,000-10,000 BC).
-The rock art that were discovered in these sites are considered one of the best examples of prehistoric art in Portugal.
+The rock art that was discovered in these sites is considered one of the best examples of prehistoric art in Portugal.

 University of Coimbra – Alta and Sofia (2013)

 This public university in Portugal completes the list of cultural sites recognized by UNESCO to be of world heritage importance.
 This Portuguese university was established in 1290 and is located in Coimbra, Portugal.
 This is one of the oldest universities in the world that continues to be of operation.
-It is also Portugal’s oldest university, while being known as one of the top educational and research institutions.
+It is also Portugal’s oldest university while being known as one of the top educational and research institutions.
 The university has moved to different locations over the centuries, but its current location was established in 1537.

 Laurisilva of Madeira (1999)

 This is the only natural site to make it to the list of UNESCO World Heritage Sites in Portugal.
 This ancient forest was added to the list in 1999 due to its biological diversity.
 In addition, it is home to an outstanding relict of laurel forest.
 The average altitude in the forest is around 300 to 1,300 meters in some areas.
 Meanwhile, the entire forest listed in the UNESCO property measures at about 22,100 hectares in land area.
-The forest is notable for its high quality hard wood trees.
+The forest is notable for its high-quality hardwood trees.